alllanvfs/logistic_regression_project/README.md

-# Regressão Logística para Predição de Doenças Cardíacas
+# Logistic Regression for Heart Disease Prediction

-Este projeto utiliza **Regressão Logística** para prever a presença de doenças cardíacas com base em dados clínicos.
-Este é o meu **primeiro modelo de classificação** e faz parte da minha jornada na área de ciência de dados.
+This project uses **Logistic Regression** to predict the presence of heart disease based on clinical data.
+This is my **first classification model** and is part of my journey in the data science field.

-## Descrição do Projeto
+## Project Description

-O objetivo principal foi desenvolver um modelo capaz de prever se um paciente tem ou não uma doença cardíaca com base em variáveis como idade, pressão arterial, níveis de colesterol, entre outras.
+The main goal was to develop a model capable of predicting whether a patient has heart disease or not based on variables such as age, blood pressure, cholesterol levels, among others.

-## Conjunto de Dados
+## Dataset

-O dataset utilizado contém **303 registros** com **14 atributos**, incluindo:
+The dataset used contains **303 records** with **14 attributes**, including:
-- Idade
+- Age
-- Sexo
+- Sex
-- Pressão arterial em repouso
+- Resting blood pressure
-- Colesterol
+- Cholesterol
-- Frequência cardíaca máxima
+- Maximum heart rate
-- Angina induzida por exercício
+- Exercise-induced angina
-- Entre outras variáveis clínicas
+- And other clinical variables

-A variável alvo é a coluna `target`, que indica:
+The target variable is the `target` column, which indicates:
-- **1:** Doença cardíaca presente
+- **1:** Heart disease present
-- **0:** Doença cardíaca ausente
+- **0:** Heart disease absent

-## Tecnologias Utilizadas
+## Technologies Used
 - **Python**
-- **Pandas** (manipulação de dados)
+- **Pandas** (data manipulation)
-- **NumPy** (operações numéricas)
+- **NumPy** (numerical operations)
-- **Scikit-learn** (modelo de regressão logística e métricas)
+- **Scikit-learn** (logistic regression model and metrics)
-- **Matplotlib** & **Seaborn** (visualização de dados)
+- **Matplotlib** & **Seaborn** (data visualization)

-## Etapas do Projeto
+## Project Steps
-1. **Análise Exploratória dos Dados**
+1. **Exploratory Data Analysis**
-   - Visualização das variáveis
+   - Visualization of variables
-   - Verificação de dados faltantes (nenhum valor ausente foi encontrado)
+   - Checking for missing data (no missing values were found)

-2. **Pré-processamento**
+2. **Preprocessing**
-   - Padronização das variáveis numéricas usando `StandardScaler`
+   - Standardization of numeric variables using `StandardScaler`
-   - Separação entre features e variável alvo
+   - Separation of features and target variable

-3. **Divisão dos Dados**
+3. **Data Splitting**
-   - Separação em conjunto de treino (90%) e teste (10%) com `train_test_split`
+   - Split into training (90%) and testing (10%) sets using `train_test_split`

-4. **Treinamento do Modelo**
+4. **Model Training**
-   - Utilização do modelo **LogisticRegression** do Scikit-learn
+   - Use of the **LogisticRegression** model from Scikit-learn

-5. **Avaliação**
+5. **Evaluation**
-   - Matriz de Confusão
+   - Confusion Matrix
-   - Relatório de Classificação (Precision, Recall, F1-Score)
+   - Classification Report (Precision, Recall, F1-Score)
-   - Acurácia
+   - Accuracy

-## Resultados
+## Results
-O modelo apresentou bons resultados para um primeiro projeto, destacando:
+The model presented good results for a first project, highlighting:
-- Acurácia: **85%**
+- Accuracy: **85%**
 - F1-Score: **84%**
-- Curva ROC indicando boa capacidade de separação entre classes
+- ROC Curve indicating good class separation capability

-## Melhorias Futuras
+## Future Improvements
-- Validação cruzada para uma avaliação mais robusta
+- Cross-validation for more robust evaluation
-- Implementação de técnicas para lidar com classes desbalanceadas
+- Implementation of techniques to handle imbalanced classes
-- Ajuste de hiperparâmetros para melhorar a performance
+- Hyperparameter tuning to improve performance
-- Comparação com outros algoritmos de classificação (Random Forest, SVM)
+- Comparison with other classification algorithms (Random Forest, SVM)

 ---

-Este projeto marca o início da minha jornada na área de Ciência de Dados.
-Fique à vontade para contribuir ou deixar sugestões! 😊
+This project marks the beginning of my journey in the field of Data Science.
+Feel free to contribute or leave suggestions! 😊